uShip/effortless_ami_deployments/effortless_ami_deployments.md

 ≡ An abode for your code is initialized!
 ```

-For the effortless infrastructure, we'll lean on the [Habita Scaffolding](https://www.habitat.sh/docs/glossary/#scaffolding) provided by the Habitat core team.
+For the effortless infrastructure, we'll lean on the [Habitat Scaffolding](https://www.habitat.sh/docs/glossary/#scaffolding) provided by the Habitat core team.
 You can see what the scaffolding is doing by looking in the [repository](https://github.com/chef/effortless/tree/master/scaffolding-chef-infra), but all we need to do is update the `habitat/plan.ps1` file:

 ```powershell
 # This is the name of our Habitat package